 So what? you might say.
 HTTPS is important, as it ensures your connection to my server is always encrypted (among other things).
 So any spying eyes won’t be able to see what you’re doing whilst on here.

-Not a huge issue for most people, as this is just a blog with basic information – you don’t have login credentials etc. But you may not want your Apple loving friends to know that you secretly love Linux!
+Not a huge issue for most people, as this is just a blog that contains public information – you don’t have login credentials etc. But you may not want your Apple loving friends to know that you secretly love Linux!